shaydaniel7/progressive-budget/README.md

 ## Information
 If you have any questions about this project, you can open an issue or contact me directly at shay@shaydaniel.com.
 You can find more of my work on Github at [shaydaniel7](https://github.com/shaydaniel7/).

-##### Still to do
-Need to utilize IndexedDB to add offline functionality.
-Review Module 18: NoSQL, Lesson 4: Add Offline Persistence with IndexedDB.